developersolutions2024/bedrock-knowledgebase-and-agents/README.md

         - Semantic chunking: Content organized into semantically similar text chunks or groups of sentences.
 You set the maximum number of sentences surrounding the target/current sentence to group together (buffer size).
 You also set the breakpoint percentile threshold for dividing the text into meaningful chunks.
 Semantic chunking uses a foundation model.
 View [Amazon Bedrock pricing](https://aws.amazon.com/bedrock/pricing/) for information on the cost of foundation models.

         - No chunking: Each document is treated as a single text chunk.
 You might want to pre-process your documents by splitting them into separate files.

-Note

-You can’t change the chunking strategy after you have created the data source.
+        **Note**: You can’t change the chunking strategy after you have created the data source.

         You can choose to use Amazon Bedrock’s foundation model for parsing documents to parse more than standard text.
 You can parse tabular data within documents with their structure intact, for example.
-View Amazon Bedrock pricing

-    for information on the cost of foundation models.
+[Amazon Bedrock pricing](https://aws.amazon.com/bedrock/pricing/) for information on the cost of foundation models.

         You can choose to use an AWS Lambda function to customize your chunking strategy and how your document metadata attributes/fields are treated and ingested.
 Provide the Amazon S3 bucket location for the Lambda function input and output.

-    Go to the next seciton.
+    - Go to the next seciton.

-Choose an available embeddings model to convert your data into vector embeddings for the knowledge base.
-See supported embeddings models for information.
+6. Choose an available embeddings model to convert your data into vector embeddings for the knowledge base.
+See [supported embeddings models](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-supported.html) for information.

-Choose a vector store to store the vector embeddings for your knowledge base.
-See supported vector stores for information.
+7. Choose a vector store to store the vector embeddings for your knowledge base.
+See [supported vector stores](https://docs.aws.amazon.com/bedrock/latest/userguide/knowledge-base-setup.html) for information.

-    Quick create a new vector store – Amazon Bedrock creates an Amazon OpenSearch Serverless vector search collection for you.
+    - Quick create a new vector store – Amazon Bedrock creates an Amazon OpenSearch Serverless vector search collection for you.
 With this option, a public vector search collection and vector index is set up for you with the required fields and necessary configurations.
 After the collection is created, you can manage it in the Amazon OpenSearch Serverless console or through the AWS API.
 For more information, see Working with vector search collections in the Amazon OpenSearch Service Developer Guide.
 If you select this option, you can optionally enable the following settings:

-        To enable redundant active replicas, such that the availability of your vector store isn't compromised in case of infrastructure failure, select Enable redundancy (active replicas).
+        - To enable redundant active replicas, such that the availability of your vector store isn't compromised in case of infrastructure failure, select Enable redundancy (active replicas).

-    Note

-    We recommend that you leave this option disabled while you test your knowledge base.
+        **Note**: We recommend that you leave this option disabled while you test your knowledge base.
 When you're ready to deploy to production, we recommend that you enable redundant active replicas.
-For information about pricing, see Pricing for OpenSearch Serverless
+For information about pricing, see [Pricing for OpenSearch Serverless](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/serverless-overview.html#serverless-pricing)

-    To encrypt the automated vector store with a customer managed key select Add customer-managed KMS key for Amazon OpenSearch Serverless vector – optional and choose the key.
+        - To encrypt the automated vector store with a customer managed key select Add customer-managed KMS key for Amazon OpenSearch Serverless vector – optional and choose the key.
 For more information, see Encryption of information passed to Amazon OpenSearch Service.

-Select a vector store you have created – Select the service for the vector store that you have already created.
+    - Select a vector store you have created – Select the service for the vector store that you have already created.
 Fill in the fields to allow Amazon Bedrock to map information from the knowledge base to your vector store, so that it can store, update, and manage vector embeddings.
 For more information about the fields, see Set up your own supported vector store.

-    Note

-    If you use a database in Amazon OpenSearch Serverless, Amazon Aurora, or MongoDB Atlas, you need to have configured the fields under Field mapping beforehand.
+    **Note**: If you use a database in Amazon OpenSearch Serverless, Amazon Aurora, or MongoDB Atlas, you need to have configured the fields under Field mapping beforehand.
 If you use a database in Pinecone or Redis Enterprise Cloud, you can provide names for these fields here and Amazon Bedrock will dynamically create them in the vector store for you.

-Go to the next section.
+8. Go to the next section.

-Check the configuration and details of your knowledge base.
+9. Check the configuration and details of your knowledge base.
 Select the edit button in any section that you need to modify.
 When you are satisfied, select the create button.

-The time it takes to create the knowledge base depends on your specific configurations.
+10. The time it takes to create the knowledge base depends on your specific configurations.
 When the knowledge base creation has completed, the status of the knowledge base changes to either state it is ready or available.